Netflix Parental Controls: A Guide for Safer Streaming

 Age restrictions on Netflix allow you to designate what content is suitable for your child by setting maturity ratings.
 This can help parents filter out content intended for an older audience.

-By navigating to account settings, you can adjust the maturity rating for each profile.
+By navigating to the Manage Profiles menu, you can adjust the maturity rating for each profile.
 These controls are essential when your child is transitioning between age groups or if you’re introducing them to streaming.

 Consistently using age restrictions ensures your child is viewing content that is appropriate for their developmental stage.
 It’s especially critical when you know your child might be curious about shows geared towards teens or adults.